 Building power plants uses a lot of material that needs to be disposed of when the plants are decommissioned.
 For plants like solar and wind that don’t use fuel, their waste can only be measured in terms of the total megawatt hours generated over the plant’s lifetime.

 - Coal power plant.
-Constructing a standard 500 megawatt coal plant requires about 240,000 metric tonnes of materials.
-When measured against the lifetime of electricity created, it results in 5.8 pounds of waste material per megawatt hour generated after 40 years .
+Constructing a standard 500 megawatt coal plant requires about 250,000 metric tonnes of materials like steel and concrete.
+When measured against the lifetime of electricity created, it results in 6.2 pounds of waste material per megawatt hour generated.

 While disposing of 689,000 tons of retired solar panel materials in 2050 is a real issue, reuse of racking and recycling of panel materials makes solar waste a relatively small challenge compared to virtually every other kind of energy generation, current, and future.